vekatze/neut/book/src/modules-and-sources.md

 neut create sample
 ```

-This command creates a template module `./sample/` that performs "hello world".
+This command creates a template module `./sample/` that prints "Hello, world!".

 You can build and execute this module as follows: